10 Best Camping in The Great Smoky Mountains 2026

 What is the best tent camping in the Smoky Mountains?

 Elkmont Campground is the most popular and busiest campsite in the Smoky Mountains.
 It has over 200 sites and attracts thousands of visitors each year.
 This is the best tent camping in the Smoky Mountains if you are looking for a fun-filled group camping experience in the region.
-There are nine sites that are wheelchair accessible and some have electrical service hookups for medical equipment.
+There are nine sites that are wheelchair accessible and some selected sites have electrical service hookups for medical equipment.

 What are the best Smoky Mountain campgrounds with electricity?